garrandall/popular-music-data/tracks/here-comes-the-hammer-m-c--hammer.md

 "Naw, NAW!" -- is what I said
 When I came to see a show
-I looked and it was dead, DEAD!! -- y'know!
+I looked and it was dead, DEAD! -- y'know!
 Like a body in the ground, will your show ever grow?
 Let me know -- if not
 Then close yo' mouth because you sho' ain't hot